tslamic/premiumer/README.md

 }
 ```

-Besides the lifecycle methods seen above, `Premiumer` also has
+With the above base class, extending it is equally easy.
+Check [the sample](https://github.com/tslamic/premiumer/blob/master/app/src/main/java/io/github/tslamic/premiumer/MainActivity.java).
+You will most likely want to use any of the remaining `Premiumer` methods:

 - `requestSkuDetails()` which, unsurprisingly, requests the sku details
 - `purchase(Activity)` which initiates the In-app Billing purchase
 - `getPurchaseInfo()` which returns purchase related information
 - `consumeSku()` which can consume the purchased sku

-All the above queries are then propagated to a `PremiumerListener` with the following callbacks:
+As you might have guessed, all `Premiumer` interaction results in a `PremiumerListener` callback.
+Here's the complete list:

 | Method name   | Meaning      |
 | ------------: |:-------------|